view from the inside of a glass igloo in finland looking at the northern lights

 Photo Credit: Arctic SnowHotel & Glass Igloos

 In these hotels, you’ll find everything ice related — you can stay in an actual ice room with an ice bed, covered in reindeer pelt, topped with a thermal sleeping bag.
+The property also has fun amenities like an on-site ice bar and ice restaurant.

 View of intense aurora colors as seen from the interior of a glass igloo cabin in Finland during the winter season.
 Brilliant blueish green color aurora in the dark night sky.